China launches first cross-sea bullet train line near Taiwan Strait

 Separately, earlier this week China unveiled its first commercial suspended monorail line in Wuhan, the capital of Hubei province.

-The monorail, covering 10.5 km, is fully automated and only requires human operation in an emergency, China Daily reported.
+The monorail, covering 10.5 km (6.5 miles), is fully automated and only requires human operation in an emergency, China Daily reported.
 REUTERS